UdayGarg25/Climate-Change-Analysis---Uday-Garg/TEAM_INFO.md

 ---

-*This project was developed during the Code Slayer Hackathon with focus on creating practical, evidence-based solutions for climate change challenges.*
+*This project was developed during the Deep Data Hackthon 2.0 with focus on creating practical, evidence-based solutions for climate change challenges.*